MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 * [Tutorials to follow next](#tutorials-to-follow-next)

 ## Installation guide
-[Read the installation guide](installation-guide) to quickly setup MobileFirst Foundation on your workstation.
+[Read the installation guide](installation-guide) to quickly setup MobileFirst Foundation in your workstation.

 ## MobileFirst Foundation Developer Kit
 IBM Customers also have access to the MobileFirst Developer Kit.